 Trout are smart, sneaky, and hard to catch.
 They are simply great fishing.

-Trout are one of the most desired fish species for fly fishermen.
-They’re smart, sneaky and hard to catch.
-They also have a dazzling variety of sub-species and can be tricky to identify, especially throughout the different phases of their lifecycle.
+There are many types of trout.
+They have a dazzling variety of sub-species and, as a result, can be tricky to identify — especially throughout the different phases of their lifecycle.

-The first step in understanding trout is to see how it differs from salmon, then we’ll go into all the ways in which different sub-species of trout differ from eachother.
+The first step in understanding trout is to see how it differs from salmon.
+Once we have cleared that up, we’ll go into all the ways in which the many sub-species of trout differ from each other.

-Trout Identification: Trout vs Salmon
+Identifying Trout vs Salmon